dayanacavalcante/Dashboard_Plotly_Dash/README.md

 ### Global Data on Sustainable Energy (2000-2020)

-Construction of a dasboard using the Dash and Plotly libraries to analyze trends in CO2 emissions, electricity from fossil fuels and renewable sources, and economic development of the 10 countries that emitted the most CO2 between the years 2000 and 2020.
+Build a dasboard using the Dash and Plotly libraries to analyze trends in CO2 emissions, electricity from fossil fuels and renewable sources, and economic development of the 10 countries that emitted the most CO2 between the years 2000 and 2020.

 Data from the analyzed countries can be viewed together or separately.